 Construction will be performed by general contractors selected through the low-bid process.
 The work will be done under four contracts, the first of which included clearing and grubbing.
 The second contract includes collection and propagation of native plants that will be planted as part of the landscaping contract.
 The third contract included mobilization, site preparation, earthwork, water control structures, habitat structures, vehicular and pedestrian paving surfaces, boardwalks and bridges, pedestrian access control, site furnishings and signs, educational displays, shade pavilions, and erosion control and hydro-seeding.
 The fourth contract includes mobilization, utilities, irrigation system, trees and shrubs, emergent marsh and seasonal wetland plants and a second round of hydro-seeding.
 All work for first contract was completed before May 2007.
 Work for the second and third contracts started before May 2007.
-The work for the second contract is expected to be completed in April 2008.
-The work for the third contract was completed in October 2007.
-The work for the fourth contract is expected to be completed in May 2008.
+The work for the second and third contracts is expected to be completed in April 2008.
+The work for the third contract was completed in May 2008.
 The tasks that have been defined include the following: